Everything to know about The Batman’s release, from post-credits scene to box office

 Matt Reeves’ superhero film is taking the world by storm

-The Batman is shaping up to be the most successful post-pandemic movie release.
+The Batman is shaping up to be one of the most successful post-pandemic movie releases.

-After three days, including previews, Matt Reeves’ take on the Caped Crusader is estimated to have amassed box office takings of $110m.
+After four days, including previews, Matt Reeves’ take on the Caped Crusader is estimated to have amassed box office takings of $128.5m (£97m).

-Considering its release coincides with the news that indoor mask mandates are being lifted in several key territories, The Batman’s box office looks set to grow exponentially over the weekend.
+Considering its release coincides with the news that indoor mask mandates are being lifted in several key territories, The Batman’s box office looks set to grow exponentially over the next few weeks.

+It also makes The Batman the biggest film of 2022 to date and the second to cross the $100m mark in its opening weekend.
+The first was Spider-Man: No Way Home, which was released in December 2021.

 A question fans are wondering is whether they need to sit through the credits for a scene that might tease future outings for Robert Pattinson’s Batman.